ben-xo/dir2cast/README.txt

 dir2cast requires PHP 5.1.

-dir2cast makes use of getID3 by James Heinrich, Allan Hansen, although it does not require the whole thing.
+dir2cast makes use of getID3 by James Heinrich & Allan Hansen, although it does not require the whole thing.
 A cut down version of getID3 is supplied at http://www.ben-xo.com/dir2cast.
 You will need to download this and install it with dir2cast.php.
 (It is not bundled in the same file for licensing reasons.
-The full version of getID3 is available at http://getid3.sourceforge.net/
+The full version of getID3 is available at http://getid3.sourceforge.net/ ).

 INSTALLATION